thecolorblocks/ordlotte/README.md

 ## Operations

 To host a open and fair lottery on Ordinals, you must first **inscribe a provably fair algorithm**, written in JavaScript, that generates winners from an array of wallets.
 Or you can use someone else's algorithm inscription.
+One implementation is inscribed at `20f489560d91926eb032d4d2a5b8045ac885ee80184c12d4fc682fd81af07851i0`.

 ```javascript
 const ordlotte = {